NiamhOL/Fundamentals_of_Data_Analysis_2019/README.md

 ## Introduction ##

 Seaborn is a Python data visualisation library based on matplotlib.
-It provides a high level interface for drawing attractive and informative statustical graphics.[1]
+It provides a high level interface for drawing attractive and informative statistical graphics.[1]
 High quality visualisations allow for the identifying of trend and building models.

 Here is some of the functionality that seaborn offers: